Ian Martin (writer)

 Ian Martin (born 1953) is an English comedy writer.

-Martin was a writer for the BAFTA-winning BBC series The Thick of It.
-He was famously hired as "swearing consultant" in 2005 by the show's creator, Armando Iannucci, for Series 1 of the political satire and went on to become a full member of the writing team.
+Martin was a writer for the BBC series The Thick of It.
+He was hired in 2005 for Series 1 of the political satire by the show's creator, Armando Iannucci, in a role described as "swearing consultant", and later became a full member of the writing team.
 He won an Emmy for his writing across five series of Veep and was BAFTA nominated for co-writing The Death of Stalin.

 Early life

-Martin was born in London and has lived in Lancaster since 1988.
+Martin was born in London and has lived in Lancaster since 1988, where half of his descendants now reside.

 Career

-Ian Martin edits the satirical website martian.fm.
+Martin edits the satirical website martian.fm.
 He is a weekly columnist for the Architects' Journal and a regular contributor to The Guardian newspaper.
 Other credits include writing additional material for the 2009 Oscar-nominated film In the Loop, the 2007 Armando Iannucci-created series Time Trumpet and several series of the radio show Armando Iannucci's Charm Offensive.

 He is the author of The Coalition Chronicles (2011), a satirical and scatalogical account of a year in the parliamentary life of the Coalition government.
 He was a leading contributor to The Missing DoSAC Files (2010).

-On 9 June 2014, Ian Martin gave a lecture at the Royal Academy in an evening event hosted by writer and broadcaster Patrick Wright as part of the 2014 Festival of Architecture.

 Martin was a writer and supervising producer for the HBO series Veep, having written on five seasons and having acted the role of Dave Wickford in Season 2.
-In 2014 Armando Iannucci described Ian Martin in The Washington Post as being “very good at making the language of political debate suddenly become nonsensical.”
+In 2014, Armando Iannucci described Martin in The Washington Post as being “very good at making the language of political debate suddenly become nonsensical.”